teawithfruit/gitty/CONTRIBUTING.md

 # Contributing

+Hi, friend.
+Getting ready to hack on Gitty?
+Read this first.

+## Conventions

+* 2 spaces for indentation
+* Lines stay under 80 cols
+* Align variable assignments
+* Line breaks in between blocks (conditionals, functions, and var lists)

+## Testing

+Pretty simple: if you write some code, you write a test.
+If the tests fail, you fix the code.

+Tests are named according to their corresponding file and the type of test.
+For instance the `repository.js` file is tested by `repository.unit.js` and `repository.integration.js`.
+If the result of the test makes changes to disk, uses the network, or has any other side effects, it's an integration test.
+If not, it's a unit test.

+If you need to write some files to disk for testing, do so under `$HOME/.gitty` like the other tests, and be sure to clean up after yourself when you're tests complete.

+## Diving In

 Almost all of the `Repository` methods are simply convenience wrappers around instances of `Command`.
 This makes extending the `Repository` constructor with custom methods easy as pie!
 Let's run through a quick example.
 Let's say we